cubomx/consul-learn/backup.md

 # Backup

 ## Consul Snapshot (Consul 0.7.1+)
+Restrictions in OSS:
+- Not agent
+- Not remote storage
 `consul snapshot` command has subcommands for:
 - Saving
 - Restoring
 - Inspecting

+**IT NEEDS AN TOKEN IF ACLs ARE ENABLED**

 Include:
 - KV entries